Updated 8/22/2019 (Because it was desperately needed)

 Other Warnings: This story Contains Religious Content.

 While I don’t consider this a Christian Story my faith does echo a bit in this story.
 This novel depicts members of a religious order.
 While it’s not a plot point, the characters are religious and may talk about their religion from time to time.
 If you don’t like it, then don’t read.
+It’s not a story or everyone.
+I’m not going to lie.
+I mean, self-indulgence at it’s finest.

 J. Ander is a dyslexic fantasy writer who spends vast amounts of time daily attached to a keyboard.
 Some believe it’s a product of extreme introversion.
 Others are fairly certain it’s just a sign of craziness.